intelsdi-x/snap-plugin-processor-statistics/README.md

 * Author: [Balaji Subramaniam](https://github.com/balajismaniam)

-And **thank you!** Your contribution, through code and participation, is incredibly important to us.
+And **thank you!** Your participation and contribution through code is important to us.